-ReaddleDocs for iPad (PDF viewer/attachments saver/file manager) review
+ReaddleDocs for iPad (PDF viewer/attachments saver/file manager) full review

 ReaddleDocs for iPad is an impressive app with an impressive description.
 It’s a file editor, a PDF reader, a Dropbox viewer, and a flash drive simulator.
 In other words, the app from Readdle is just like its iPhone counterpar - only better.

 The £2.99 app’s main mission is to let you read your files on the go.
 You get your files into ReaddleDocs pretty much however you please: You can sync with Dropbox, Google Docs, MobileMe, FTP and SFTP servers, WebDAV servers, Box.Net, iCloud, and other services; you can give the app access to your email so that it can parse attachments; and you can use the app as a virtual flash drive, dragging files from your Mac directly into ReaddleDocs when your iPad and computer share the same Wi-Fi connection.

 Mail Call: ReaddleDocs for iPad lets you forward email with attachments to a Readdle Storage mail-in address so that it can be saved on your iPad.
 You can also download files directly from IMAP and POP3 mail servers.

 In other words, no matter where your files are, it’s a cinch to get them into ReaddleDocs.
 Each method is intuitively presented, and instructions are available if you need them.
 The developer even offers a free service called Readdle Storage, where you can store about half a gigabyte of files to sync to the app.
 Regardless of how you get your files onto your iPad, once they’re in ReaddleDocs, you can do plenty with them.